 Surety carriers are required by state insurance departments to file the surety bond premium rates they charge and any discounts they offer.
 These rates vary based on the surety’s risk for a particular bond type in a particular location.
-The risk to a surety carrier is how likely there is to be a bond claim that the principal cannot indemnify the surety.
+A process called underwriting determines if the bond is a good risk for the surety carrier.
+The risk for the surety is the likelihood of a claim and, if a claim is made, that the principal be able to pay them back.
 In general, the riskier the bond type and financial situation of the principal the higher the premium.

 Length of Term